All enquiries should be directed to the Central Enrolment Officer:

 Children with a community connection

-- Your child currently attends Pre-Kindergarten at the kinder of first preference
+- Your child currently attends Pre-Kindergarten / Fun Group at the service of first preference

 - Your child currently attends Long Day Care at the service of first preference

-- Your child currently attends Playgroup at the kinder of first preference
+- Your child currently attends Playgroup at the service of first preference

 - Your child has a sibling that attended the service of first preference within the last 3 years